Laurent147/cypress-qatouch/ROADMAP.md

 * [x] Improve loading of secrets (e.g. apiToken) from more secured location
 * [x] Concatenate multi test result for 1 test run key (logic, if 1 fail all fail)
 * [x] Add dynamic configuration based on ID in the project and test run folders
+  * [ ] Refactor projectKey and testRunId parsing function to account for edge cases

 ## Pull function
 * [x] Add dynamic file ext from cypress.json